lmc-eu/spirit-design-system/packages/web/src/scss/components/Modal/README.md

 ModalFooter is the place for actions represented by the Button component.
 While there always must be a primary Button, secondary actions are optional.

-👉 Please note the actions are _visually_ ordered from right to left from the tablet breakpoint up.
-However, the _actual_ order in code is followed when users tab over the interface.
+👉 Please note the actions are _visually_ ordered from right to left from the tablet [breakpoint][dictionary-breakpoint] up.
+However, the
+_actual_ order in code is followed when users tab over the interface.

 ℹ️ We strongly recommend including the ModalFooter with at least one primary action in every use case to facilitate